Foreign relations of the United Kingdom: 1920s

-After 1918 Britain was a "troubled giant" that was less of a dominant diplomatic force in the 1920s than before.
+After 1918, Britain was a "troubled giant" that was less of a dominant diplomatic force in the 1920s than before.
 It often had to give way to the United States, which frequently exercised its financial superiority.
 The main themes of British foreign policy included a leading role at the Paris Peace Conference of 1919–1920, where Lloyd George worked hard to moderate French demands for revenge on Germany.
 He was partly successful, but Britain soon had to moderate French policy toward Germany further, as in the Locarno Treaties of 1925.
 Furthermore, Britain obtained "mandates" that allowed it and its dominions to govern most of the former German and Ottoman colonies.

 Britain became an active member of the new League of Nations, but its list of major achievements was slight.

-Disarmament was high on the agenda, and Britain played a major role following the United States in the Washington Naval Conference of 1921 in working toward naval disarmament of the major powers.
-By 1933 disarmament agreements had collapsed and the issue became rearming for a war against Germany.
+Disarmament was high on the agenda, and Britain played a major role, following the United States, at the Washington Naval Conference of 1921 in working toward naval disarmament among the major powers.
+By 1933, disarmament agreements had collapsed, and the issue became rearming for a war against Germany.

-Britain was partially successful in negotiating better terms with United States regarding the large war loans which Britain was obliged to repay.
+Britain was partially successful in negotiating better terms with the United States regarding the large war loans which Britain was obliged to repay.
 Britain supported the international solution to German reparations through the Dawes Plan and the Young Plan.
 After the Dawes Plan had helped stabilize Germany's currency and lowered its annual payments, Germany was able to pay its annual reparations using money borrowed from New York banks, and Britain used the money received to pay Washington.
 The Great Depression starting in 1929 put enormous pressure on the British economy.
 Britain revived Imperial Preference, which meant low tariffs within the British Empire and higher barriers to trade with outside countries.
-The flow of money from New York dried up, and the system of reparations and payment of debt died in 1931.
+The flow of money from New York dried up, and the system of reparations and debt payments died in 1931.

-In domestic British politics, the emerging Labour Party had a distinctive and suspicious foreign policy based on pacifism.
-Its leaders believed that peace was impossible because of capitalism, secret diplomacy, and the trade in armaments.
-Labour stressed material factors that ignored the psychological memories of the Great War and the highly emotional tensions regarding nationalism and the boundaries of countries.
+In British domestic politics, the emerging Labour Party had a distinctive and suspicious foreign policy rooted in pacifism.
+Its leaders believed that peace was impossible because of capitalism, secret diplomacy, and the arms trade.
+Labour stressed material factors, ignoring the psychological memories of the Great War and the highly emotional tensions surrounding nationalism and national boundaries.
 Nevertheless, party leader Ramsay MacDonald devoted much of his attention to European policies.